• About Dr. Steven Anderson

 2. Many pastors are poorly trained in theology and the Bible.
 Many evangelical churches do not require a seminary or Bible college degree for their pastors, nor do many ordination councils.
 The seminaries themselves are increasingly emphasizing counseling and “practical ministry,” with ever-decreasing requirements in theology, Bible, and biblical languages.
 Preaching is taught as an exercise in application.
 Many new pastors are primarily interested in relationships, outreach, and counseling, and do not like to read theology books, church history books, Bible commentaries, or Greek and Hebrew grammars.
 While there was a time when most evangelical pastors and many laymen had a keen interest in theological study, few do today.

 3. Some pastors teach that the Trinity is a mystery which defies description or understanding.
 Some pastors simply teach that the Trinity cannot be understood or described, without ever giving the orthodox formulation of trinitarian doctrine.
+Some even avoid calling Jesus the Son of God, simply calling Him “God” instead, because they think it will confuse people to call Jesus “the Son of God” or to say that God sent His Son into the world, or to say that Jesus is seated at God’s right hand.
 While there are some things about the nature of God and the holy Trinity that are beyond our understanding, God is knowable, and it is possible to communicate from Scripture the orthodox doctrine of the Trinity in a clear and understandable manner.
 Failure to do this will result in many people developing false ideas about God.

 4. Strong cultural forces are opposed to a trinitarian view of God.
 It is well known that politically correct chaplains and pastors refuse to pray in Jesus’ name in ecumenical settings, since Jews, Muslims, and others are offended by the assertion that Jesus is the divine Son of God.
 Politicians are careful to mention “God” but not “Jesus” so as to avoid offending those who do not believe in the trinitarian God revealed in Scripture.
 Within the church are anti-trinitarian influences from Oneness Pentecostalism, which comes partly through popular preachers associated with the Word of Faith movement.
 These and other cultural pressures have made many Christians hesitant to make strong statements about the Trinity.
 However, the points where the Christian faith is being attacked most strongly are the points which ought to be emphasized most strongly in order to prevent heresies from growing.

 6. God the Father has been neglected.
 For decades, evangelical churches have increasingly neglected God the Father.
 Songs and preaching alike are mainly about Jesus, with a secondary focus on the Holy Spirit in worship.
 The Father has been forgotten.
 Thus, most Christians have no concept of who the Father is or what His relationship is to Jesus and the Holy Spirit.
 They have the idea that because Jesus is God and God is One, the Father is somehow the same as Jesus.
+The terms “Father,” “God,” “Lord,” and “Jesus” are used interchangeably in their prayers.
 This is not just due to a failure to teach basic theology but also to a failure to teach the Bible, since the Bible cannot be understood without distinguishing the Father from Jesus and the Holy Spirit.
-Contemporary Christians would be shocked to learn that Jesus was not the primary focus of the early church’s worship and prayers—God the Father was.
+Many contemporary Christians would be shocked to learn that Jesus was not the primary focus of the early church’s worship and prayers—God the Father was.
 They would be surprised to know that many or most uses of “God” in the New Testament refer specifically to God the Father.
 And they might become angry and argumentative if told that the Person on the throne in the book of Revelation is not Jesus, but the Father.

 7. Popular church music is not robustly trinitarian.
 Lester Ruth has noted that neither the most popular traditional hymns nor the most popular modern worship songs are robustly trinitarian.
-There are in fact many old hymns which clearly teach trinitarianism, and which worship God as triune.
-However, a list of the 70 most commonly published hymns in evangelical hymnals, as well as the 99 most popular songs on top-25 lists from CCLI shows that they both are lacking in the area of trinitarian theology.
+There are in fact many old hymns which clearly teach trinitarianism, in which God is worshipped as triune.
+However, a list of the 70 most commonly published hymns in evangelical hymnals, as well as the 99 most popular songs on top-25 lists from CCLI shows that the most popular hymns and songs are lacking in the area of trinitarian theology.
 These popular hymns and songs are overwhelmingly about Jesus, with few or no references to God as triune, or to worship of God as triune.
-They seldom mention more than one Person of the Godhead, and usually use generic references such as “God,” “Lord,” and “King” which could be interpreted in non-trinitarian ways.
+They seldom mention more than one Person of the Godhead, and usually use generic references such as “God,” “Lord,” and “King,” which could be interpreted in non-trinitarian ways.
 Often the emphasis is on Jesus = God, an equation which is often misunderstood when there is no balance.
 Some modern songs even seem to express a sort of unitarianism, identifying Jesus as completely indistinct from the Father/God.

 If many or most American evangelicals today hold a modalistic view of the Trinity, this gives rise to a troubling question: can someone believe in modalism and still be saved?
 The early church was unequivocal in affirming that modalists were not Christians.
 When Paul was combating anti-resurrection teaching in the Corinthian church, he wrote that “some have no knowledge of God” (1 Cor 15:34).
 When John was combating a teaching that denied the divine-human nature of Jesus Christ, he called those who hold this view deceivers and antichrists (2 John 7), and warned the church that to hold a false view of Jesus is to worship an idol (1 John 5:21).
 Today’s popular theology is amorphous and not formally defined; sometimes it is hard to tell exactly what people believe.
 Perhaps some people are just confused about terminology, but the reality is that many have a false view of God.
 The main reason why we see so many people walking away from the church in our day is that they were never saved to begin with.
 The preaching of the gospel must start with right theology, including and especially a right view of who God is.